fedang/fedang.net/content/posts/gentoo-kernel-upgrade.md

 I will not delve too much on the details here.
 You can check exactly which kernel options features to enable on the wiki[^nvidia].

-However, I recently found the solution to a problem which caused my TTYs to be blank.
+However, I recently found the solution to a problem that caused my TTYs to be blank.
 I had accidentally activated `FB_SIMPLE`, `SYSFB_SIMPLEFB` and `DRM_SIMPLEDRM`.
 These options cause problems with newer nvidia drivers and should be disabled[^fb-nvidia].